lessc0de/influxdb-admin/README.md

 # InfluxDB Admin Interface

 > This is the source for the admin interface that ships with InfluxDB for **versions prior to 0.9**.
 Feel free to fork this repository, make changes, and use your own variant of the interface with InfluxDB.
 It's currenly built using AngularJS.
+If you're looking for the **newer** version of the interface, go here: [https://github.com/influxdb/influxdb/tree/master/shared/admin](https://github.com/influxdb/influxdb/tree/master/shared/admin)

 ### Running